 There’s a myriad of apps out there promising to make your wildest travel dreams come true.
 No way I say, only the Matrix can do that!
-But with the matrix out of the way, I’m excited to say, the alternatives are equally good.
-Really good.
+But with the matrix out of the way, I’m excited to announce, the alternatives are equally good.
+Good.

 I’ve already gone through the pains and disappointments.
 The fascinating features.
 The cool interfaces.
 The slow load times.
 The “WTH were they thinking” when they designed this thing?
 Yes, I’ve reviewed and tested these apps.
 Here I will make recommendations on which one is better suited for you.